-However this exercise can inflict an injury to an individual.
+However, this exercise can inflict an injury on an individual.

-Leg press is a great lower quadrant workout, which uses a machine that can help in building the quad muscles.
+The leg press is a great lower quadrant workout that uses a machine that can help in building the quad muscles.

 There are different kinds of leg press; however, they are similar in terms of the movements but could vary in the places it hits the muscle.